rahul4567/node_learning/homework.md

 - explore the mongoose
 - explore schema type option in mongoose -required, unique, minLength, min, defaultValues, create custome validators, for updates enable validator, improve DB schema
 - add timestamps to the schema
+- add api level validation and add for more fields
+- Data sanitization